February 1974 United Kingdom general election: Conservative campaign

 Heath addressed the country on television on the evening of 7 February, and asked:

 Do you want a strong Government which has clear authority for the future to take decisions which will be needed?
 Do you want Parliament and the elected Government to continue to fight strenuously against inflation?
 Or do you want them to abandon the struggle against rising prices under pressure from one particularly powerful group of workers ...
 This time of strife has got to stop.
 Only you can stop it.
-It's time for you to speak—with your vote.
-It's time for your voice to be heard—the voice of the moderate and reasonable people of Britain: the voice of the majority.
+It's time for you to speak — with your vote.
+It's time for your voice to be heard — the voice of the moderate and reasonable people of Britain: the voice of the majority.
 It's time for you to say to the extremists, the militants, and the plain and simply misguided: we've had enough.
 There's a lot to be done.
 For heaven's sake, let's get on with it.

 The Conservative campaign was, thus, encapsulated by the now-famous phrase "Who governs Britain?"

 The party's manifesto, which was largely written by the future Chancellor Nigel Lawson, was entitled Firm Action for a Fair Britain and characterised by the historian Dominic Sandbrook as "strident rhetoric".
 It claimed the Labour opposition had been taken over by "a small group of power-hungry trade union leaders", who were "committed to a left-wing programme more dangerous and more extreme than ever before in its history".
 It went on to assert that a Labour victory would be a "major national disaster".
 Sandbrook criticised the Conservative manifesto as "very vague and woolly" and lacking in "detailed policies or [a] sense of direction."

 Edward Heath played a dominant and crucial role in the campaign.
 In public, he appeared calm and in control.
 David Watt, in the Financial Times, called him "statesmanlike" and "relaxed".
 In his party's final broadcast of the campaign he said: "I'll do all that I can for this country ...
 We've started a job together.
 With your will, we shall go on and finish the job".

 One Conservative political broadcast attracted controversy for its ferocity.
-In the film the narrator warned that Labour would confiscate "your bank account, your mortgage and your wage packet" while pictures of Harold Wilson and James Callaghan dissolved into those of Michael Foot and Tony Benn.
+The film warned that Labour would confiscate "your bank account, your mortgage and your wage packet" while pictures of Harold Wilson and James Callaghan dissolved into those of Michael Foot and Tony Benn.
 It went on to allege that Labour would not have to move much further to the left before "you could find yourself not even owning your own home".
 Wilson was reportedly furious, and Lord Carrington, the Secretary of State for Energy, made a formal apology.